What Has Happened & When?

 24th February 2018

-Princess Latifa II of Dubai boards the US-registered yacht, the Nostromo, in her attempt to escape her father, Sheikh Mohammed Bin Rashid Saeed Al Maktoum, the Crown Prince of Dubai and Vice President of the United Arab Emirates.
+Princess Latifa of Dubai boards the US-registered yacht, the Nostromo, in her attempt to escape her father, Sheikh Mohammed Bin Rashid Al Maktoum, the Crown Prince of Dubai and Vice President of the United Arab Emirates.

 The Princess is aboard the yacht with US-French citizen Herve Jaubert, her friend Tiina Jauhiainen and 3 Filipino crew.
 The plan is to sail to Goa, India then travel to Mumbai ahead of a flight to the United States where Latifa intends to claim political asylum.